1970 Canadian Ladies Curling Association Championship: Event Summary

 The final draw of round robin play would end up as exciting as the previous draw.
 BC would do their job with a 12–3 victory over Nova Scotia to remain alive as they needed both Manitoba and Saskatchewan to lose to be in the playoff.
-Saskatchewan was in a back-in-forth battle with PEI as they were tied at 5 through seven ends.
+Saskatchewan was in a back and forth battle with PEI as they were tied at 5 through seven ends.
 After a blank eighth end, PEI took a 7–5 lead heading into the final end.
 Saskatchewan would counter with two to force an extra end.
 But with hammer, PEI would score two for a 9–7 victory.
 Now it appeared that Manitoba would control their destiny as they lead 6–3 after seven ends against Ontario.
 However, Ontario would proceed to score one in the eighth and stole one in each of the next two ends to force an extra end.
 Ontario completed their comeback with a steal in the extra end for a 7–6 victory.
 This meant that a three-way tiebreaker playoff between BC, Manitoba, and Saskatchewan on Friday would determine the championship.

-For the playoff, Manitoba and Saskatchewan drew the semifinal pairing while British Columbia received a bye into the final.
+For the playoff, following a draw from a stetson hat, Manitoba and Saskatchewan drew the semifinal pairing while British Columbia received a bye into the final.
 In the semifinal on Friday morning, Saskatchewan regained their footing as they jumped out to a 6–3 lead through five ends and 8–4 after eight ends.
 Despite Manitoba cutting the lead to 8–6 after nine, it was too little too late as Manitoba conceded the final end, setting up a BC/Saskatchewan final.

 In the championship on Friday afternoon, Saskatchewan scored two in the first end but BC scored singles in the next four ends to take a 4–2 lead at the halfway point.
 However, Saskatchewan scored three in the sixth to regain the lead then sealed the championship by stealing one in three straight ends for an 8–4 victory after BC conceded the tenth end.